Try our new eStart tool for Business Licensing Applications!

 View Miami's Food Truck Ordinance

-Review these steps before applying for your Certificate of Use.
+Review these steps before applying for your Certificate of Use (CU).

-Have you registered with the State of Florida Division of Corporation (SunBiz) if necessary?
+Have you registered with the State of Florida Division of Corporation (SunBiz)?

 Do you know your exact address, including floor and unit number?